Single Sign-On (SSO) is the ability to use an Identity Provider (IDP) to log into Bill.com.

 What is the cost to enable SSO?

-The cost to enable SSO for your Bill.com account is $500.00.
+The one-time implementation fee to enable SSO for your Bill.com account is $500.00.

 Is data shared between my identity provider and Okta?

 - There's no personal data shared between the identity provider and Okta directly other than attributes that help identify the user.
 These attributes are part of an SAML assertion (XML document) that's sent to Okta in a secure manner.